 “I learned about hard work.
 I learned about determination and always trying to be the best at whatever you are doing,” he said.
 “But only in this country can a cab driver become the CEO Of a major U.S. airport.”

-Lopano expressed gratitude for Prevent Blindness honor and for the Tampa Bay community’s willingness to embrace the vision of a greater Tampa airport.
+Lopano expressed gratitude for the Preserve Vision honor and for the Tampa Bay community’s willingness to embrace the vision of a greater Tampa Airport.

 “I ask that we be grateful and thankful as Americans, and we be thankful for the blessings we enjoy every day,” he said.

 First awarded in 1979, the Person of Vision Award recognizes leaders who have had a profound impact on the region and state.
-The event is the signature fundraiser for Prevent Blindness, which promotes eye health and safety through public awareness campaigns, vision screenings and assistance with medical eye care.
+The event is the signature fundraiser for Preserve Vision Florida, which promotes eye health and safety through public awareness campaigns, vision screenings and assistance with medical eye care.
 Past winners included Tampa International Airport’s first executive director, George Bean, as well as Tampa Mayor Bob Buckhorn, USF President Judy Genshaft and Tampa Bay Lightning owner Jeff Vinik.